allegroai/clearml-docs/docs/configs/clearml_conf.md

 **`agent.package_manager.conda_env_as_base_docker`** (*bool*)

-* Uses conda environment for execution (Like a docker)
+* Uses conda environment for execution (like a docker)

 ___